speric/speric.github.com/_posts/2016-11-15-a-refactoring-story.md

   This is a simple class, but there's more going on that might initially appear.
 The first is that there's an <code>attr_accessor</code> for an <code>http_client</code>.
 You can't initialize the class with a custom <code>http_client</code> (the "default" is
-  <code>HTTParty</code>, but you can set one after initialization.
+  <code>HTTParty</code>), but you can set one after initialization.
 I can't take credit
   for this pattern; I learned it (and many other things!) from
   <a href="https://twitter.com/brandonhilkert">Brandon Hilkert</a>.
+The
+motiviation for using this pattern will become apparent in the test below.
 </p>

 <p>